piranna/piranna.github.io/_posts/2020-02-05-How-to-have-a-blog-on-Github.md

 [deleting](https://github.com/barryclark/jekyll-now/issues/745#issuecomment-364339715)
 the `_layouts/default.html` so it doesn't overwrites the one in the selected theme (since now it's possible to use external templates, it should be moved to one of them).
-Due to this things, that's why I've proposed to [fork the project](https://github.com/barryclark/jekyll-now/issues/1352) and maintain it collaboratelly (in-real-life problems of project developers and maintainers or also their death are by far, with the burn-out of not being payed nor recognized for our work while corps make a bucket of money, the main problem of Open Source...).
+Due to these things, that's why I've proposed to [fork the project](https://github.com/barryclark/jekyll-now/issues/1352) and maintain it collaboratively (in-real-life problems of project developers and maintainers or also their death are by far, with the burn-out of not being paid nor recognized for our work while corps make a bucket of money, the main problem of Open Source...).

 After forking Jekyll Now, the first thing you need to do is to edit the `_config.yml` file.
-This is needed for two purposses.
+This is needed for two purposes.
 The first one is to set your own information in the blog, like name, email, or online accounts.
-The second one is because by forking Jekyll Now you have only got a copy of the blog code, and by editing the file (and due to this, adding a commit in the repo), you are forcing Github to exec Jekyll on your repo and generate the static files and publish your blog online.
+The second one is because by forking Jekyll Now you have only got a copy of the blog code, and by editing the file (and due to this, adding a commit in the repo), you are forcing Github to execute Jekyll on your repo and generate the static files and publish your blog online.
 The most quick and simple way to edit the file is doing it directly in the browser as it's shown in the instruction of the Jekyll Now `README.md` file.
-Alternatively, you can clone your blog repo in your local machine so you can edit the config and blog posts from your favorite text or code editor, with the additional benefict of being able to edit your posts offline.
-I must to admit I was reticent to use Jekyll due to this (I wanted to do it online from anywhere), but it's more confortable and I'm still able to do it online with the Github online code editor :-) Finally, after submitting the changes, in some seconds you'll have your blog online.
+Alternatively, you can clone your blog repo in your local machine so you can edit the config and blog posts from your favorite text or code editor, with the additional benefit of being able to edit your posts offline.
+I must admit I was reluctant to use Jekyll due to this (I wanted to do it online from anywhere), but it's more comfortable and I'm still able to do it online with the Github online code editor :-) Finally, after submitting the changes, in some seconds you'll have your blog online.